OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 When you create a listing, the API will create both the IPFS data and the Listing contract on the blockchain.
 When a listing is successfully created, the `createListing` method takes a callback with two arguments:

-`confirmationCount` - the number of successfully created listings
+`confirmationCount` - the number of block confirmations

-`transactionReceipt` - an object with ipfs information about the newly created listing.
+`transactionReceipt` - an object with a timestamp and information about the transaction and the corresponding block

 > Example: createListing